Novice Driver Training Course - ARDS

 Whether you're a seasoned track day veteran, a former racing driver, or are starting out fresh, Castle Combe Circuit offers the full racing driver starter package in the form of Motorsport UK's nationally-recognised ARDS Novice Driver Training Course.

-To start things off, you'll need to purchase the associated ARDS 'Go Racing' Starter Pack – available directly from Castle Combe Circuit – which contains:
+To start things off, you'll need to purchase the associated ARDS 'Go Racing' Starter Pack – available from Motorsport UK – which contains:

 Once you have your Starter Pack, you will need to book and pass your ARDS Novice Driver Training Course at Castle Combe Circuit.